annotation/text-fabric/docs/Api/App.md

     A.displaySetup(parameter1=value1, parameter2=value2, ...)
     ```

-    and from then on the value of `sense` will be shown
-    on every item that has a real value for the feature `sense`.
+    Assigns working values to display parameters.
+All subsequent calls to
+    the display functions will use these values, unless they are passed overriding
+    values as arguments.

+    These working values remain in effect until a new call to `displaySetup()`
+    assigns new values, or a call to `displayReset()` resets the values to the
+    defaults.

+    ??? example "extra features"
+        ```python
+        A.displayReset(extraFeatures='egg')
+        ```

+        will cause displays to show the values of the `egg` feature for each node
+        that has `egg` values:

+        ```python
+        A.pretty(n)
+        ```

+        But if you want to suppress the `egg` for a particular display,
+        you can say

+        ```python
+        A.pretty(n, extraFeatures='')
+        ```

+        And if you want to turn it off for future displays, you can say

+        ```python
+        A.displayReset('extraFeatures')
+        ```

 ??? abstract "A.displayReset()"
     ```python
     A.displayReset(parameter1, parameter2, ...)
     ```

-    Restore the given display parameters to their default value and let the others
+    Reset the given display parameters to their default value and let the others
     retain their current value.

+    So you can reset the display parameters selectively.

+    ???+ hint "Reset all"
+        If you call this function without parameters at all, the effect is that
+        *all* display parameters are reset to their default values:

+        ```python
+        A.displayReset()
+        ```

 ??? abstract "A.plain()"
     ```python
-    A.plain(node, asString=False, isLinked=False, **displayParameters)
+    A.plain(node, isLinked=False, **displayParameters)
     ```

     ???+ info "Description"
-        Displays the material that corresponds to a node in a simple way.
+        Displays the material that corresponds to a node in a compact way.
+        Nodes with little content will be represented by their text content,
+        nodes with large content will be represented by an identifying label.

     ??? info "node"
         a node of arbitrary type.

     ??? info "isLinked"
-        indicates whether the result should be a weblink
+        indicates whether the result should be a web-link
         to the appropriate passage.

-    ??? info "asString"
-        Instead of displaying the result directly in the output of your
-        code cell in a notebook, you can also deliver the markdown as string,
-        just say `asString=True`.

 ??? abstract "A.plainTuple()"
     ```python
-    A.plainTuple(nodes, seqNumber, asString=False, **displayParameters)
+    A.plainTuple(nodes, seqNumber, **displayParameters)
     ```

     ???+ info "Description"
         Displays the material that corresponds to a tuple of nodes
-        in a simple way as a row of cells.
+        as a row of cells,
+        each displaying a member of the tuple by means of `plain()`.

     ??? info "nodes"
         an iterable (list, tuple, set, etc) of arbitrary nodes.